ctschroeder/tutorials/antconc-programming-historian.md

 Additionally you may have a single letter 's' appear, quite high as well - that represents the possessive *'s* (the apostrophe won't be counted), but AntConc considers that s indicative of another word.
 Another example of this is *'t* appearing with *do*, as they contract as *don't*.
 Because these so commonly appear together, this makes them highly likely collocates.

-**Dr. S note:** If your list is sorted by "Stat" (statistics), then the higher the number, the more connected those two words are.
+**Dr. S note:** "Likelihood" is the likelihood these words appear together:  the higher the number, the more connected those two words are.
 The formula takes into account how often they appear together.
-Change the way the list is sorted (by Frequency, for example).
-Note how the list changes.
-The words with the highest "Stat" number always or almost always appear with your search term, and less frequently appear anywhere else in the corpus.
+The words with the highest "Likelihood" number always or almost always appear with your search term, and less frequently appear anywhere else in the corpus.

-What happens if you change the "Minimum Collocate Frequency" to a higher number?
+What happens if you change the "Minimum Freq" to a higher number?
 Try changing it to "3" and click "Start."
 Now your list of collocations only includes words that appear at least 3 times in the corpus.*

 **Task:**
 Generate collocates for m?n and wom?n.
 Now sort them by frequency to 1L.